artsiomkorzun/1brc-walkthrough/Walkthrough.md

 ### Evaluation
 Unfortunately, I was not able to find the same instance which was used at the official evaluation.
 But that is not a big deal.
 How many of you target specific hardware with your Java program?
-Not many, so let's spin c7a.4xlarge instance in AWS and test the numbers there.
+Not many, so let's spin a c7a.4xlarge instance in AWS and test the numbers there.
 Instance spec:
 * CPU: AMD EPYC 9R14 16 CPUs
 * MEM: DDR5 4800 MT/s 32 GB